 The Casper has a medium to slightly firm feel; 6-7 out of 10 on the firmness scale (where 10 is the most firm.)
 Casper’s top foams are relatively soft, creating a significant level of sinkage and hug.
 The softer top layers can cause the Casper to feel firmer for heavier sleepers, as the increased weight results in sleepers engaging more deeply with the firmer transitional poly foam and support poly foam layers.

 The Leesa mattress has a very balanced medium feel; 6 out of 10 on the firmness scale.
 The combination of Avena foam (great bounce and cooling) with memory foam (great hug and contour) results in a mattress that has an extremely balanced feel.
-Many sleeper who don’t want the extreme of an all latex or all memory foam will likely enjoy the balanced firmness and overall feel of the Leesa.

 The Purple mattress has a medium to medium firm feel; 6-6.5 out of 10 on the firmness scale.
 Purple has a unique feel, compared to the other mattresses in this comparison.
 The hyper-elastic polymer gives it a lot of bounce with a virtually instantaneous response time.
 Sleepers under 140 pounds may find this mattress to feel slightly firmer and offer more of a floating feel.